The Resurrection Accounts – Objections and Answers

 Since we have other witnesses to this uncanny light, we cannot dismiss this as purely psycho-somatic.
 Then we must consider the evidence relating to the nature of his injury, and the role played by Ananias.
 Ananias hears Jesus telling him about Saul’s blindness and instructing him to go and pray for his healing.
 Ananias is not stupid and argues that this is not a good idea, given Saul’s record.
 But he goes, and prays.
 When he does so, there is a physical result, with something like scales falling from Saul’s eyes.

-So even if you try to dismiss Saul’s experience using this elaborate ‘ball-lighting’ theory, it is then necessary to make it even more fantastic by supposing that a Christian would hear of Saul’s injury, be convinced that he could and should do something about it, then actually succeed in causing a physical healing of Saul’s eyes.
+So even if you try to dismiss Saul’s experience using this elaborate ‘ball-lightning’ theory, it is then necessary to make it even more fantastic by supposing that a Christian would hear of Saul’s injury, be convinced that he could and should do something about it, then actually succeed in causing a physical healing of Saul’s eyes.

 Please note!
 If you wish to comment on one of the items on this page, please follow its ‘Back to main article’ link and look for the comment form at the foot of that page.